Guest house and Barn Studios. Photos courtesy of Ann Tracy & Dick Hortshone respectively.

 Poetry Workshop Amenities.
 Meals are included in the fee and board for those willing to share premises with a roommate or host family.
 Those seeking more privacy are welcome to make other sleeping arrangements (see recommended nearby accommodations).
 Everyone will have use of the Lodge, the Ranchs oldest historic structure, where workshops, meals, readings and other entertainments will usually be held.

 In addition from June on the swimming pool is open.
 There is an art library and small ranch library brimming with books.
 There are hiking trails.
-In Oracle there are a couple of eateries, two Circle Ks, a public library, museum and state park, but no supermarkets.
+In Oracle there are a couple of eateries, two Circle Ks, a public library, museum and state park, Biosphere 2, music and arts events, and more hiking trails—but no supermarkets.
 Mammoth has Mexican fare, including an authentic carnicería and restaurants.
 Catalina has a large supermarket and downscale franchises.
 Both are a 20-minute drive.
 An hour away in Tucson you can find art supplies, restaurants, museums, galleries, a lively music scene, and shopping aplenty.

 Social Life.
 The ranch hosts events once or twice a month.
 There are also art/music events at the nearby Triangle L, bird walks and star gazing at Oracle State Park and sometimes music at a local bar.
 However, the degree to which you wish to socialize is up to you—meaning you are welcome to walk around, introduce yourself and get to know people.
 People here will also however respect your privacy.